Tmargo101/IsAnyoneBusy/README.md

-# IsBusy
+# IsAnyoneBusy

-A simple Webapp to check which of your roommates are busy (Zoom U, Sleep, Etc)
+This is a simple webapp which allows you to check which of your roomates are currently busy.
+Useful in the age of Zoom Univeristy.